snitch-org/snitch/doc/coding_guidelines.md

 Any type or function not listed above *should* be assumed to use heap memory unless demonstrated otherwise.

-## Heaver headers and compilation time
+## Heavy headers and compilation time

 One of the advantages of *snitch* over competing testing framework is fast compilation of tests.
 To preserve this advantage, ["heavy" STL headers](https://artificial-mind.net/projects/compile-health/) should not be included in *snitch* headers unless absolutely necessary.
 However, they can be included in the *snitch* implementation `*.cpp` files.

+Therefore:
-To enable this, as much code as possible should be placed in the `*.cpp` files rather than in headers.
+ - Place as much code as possible in the `*.cpp` files rather than in headers.
+ - When not possible (templates, constexpr, etc.), consider if you can use a short and clear hand-written alternative instead.
+For example, `std::max(a, b)` requires `<algorithm>`, but can also be written as `a > b ? a : b`.
+Some of the simplest algorithms in `<algorithm>`, like `std::copy`, can also be written with an explicit loop.
+ - Finally, consider if you really need the full feature from the STL, or just a small subset.
+For example, if you need a metaprogramming type list and don't need to instanciate the types, don't use `std::tuple<...>`: use a custom `template<typename ...
+Args> struct type_list {}` instead.